with pip

 Skip to main content

-Get started with Arraylake in 5 minutes by following along with this quick tutorial:
+Get started with Arraylake in 5 minutes by following this quick tutorial.

 Install the ArrayLake client and dependencies for the quickstart: